keiith001/Lie_Keith_Portfolio/README.md

 ## The development on Keith's Website Portfolio

 This repo is used to create Keith's Web Portfolio.
+I plan to brand myself as a Creative Problem Solver / Designer, specializing in Product Design (UX/UI, Website, Mobile, etc.) yet still showcases my Graphic/Motion Design skills within the portfolio.

 There will be four main pages inside:

 - Home
 - Works